Nicolò Fagioli: Youth career

-Juventus
+First team breakthrough

 Fagioli made his Serie C debut for Juventus U23, the reserve team of Juventus, on 24 September 2018, in a 4–0 defeat against Carrarese, which was his only game of the 2018–19 season.
 On 27 January 2019, Fagioli was first called up to the first team for a Serie A match against Lazio.
 On 27 June 2020, Fagioli won the Coppa Italia Serie C after a 2–1 win against Ternana in the final.
 In 2019–20, Fagioli played five league games, helping Juventus U23 reach the promotion play-offs, where he played one game against Padova.

 On 1 November, Fagioli scored his first goal for Juventus U23 in a 1–1 home draw against Lecco.
 Fagioli ended the 2020–21 season with two goals scored in 20 appearances for Juventus U23.
 On 27 January 2021, Fagioli made his debut for Juventus, playing as a starter in a 4–0 Coppa Italia win over SPAL.
 His Serie A debut came on 22 February 2021, coming on as a substitute for Rodrigo Bentancur in the 69th minute in a 3–0 home win against Crotone.

 On 31 August 2021, Fagioli was sent on a one-year loan to Serie B side Cremonese.
 On 12 September, Fagioli debuted for Cremonese in a 2–0 win against Cittadella.
 Seven days later, Fagioli scored his first goal for Cremonese in a 2–1 against Parma.
 Fagioli ended the season with a total of three goals in 33 appearances and helped Cremonese to be promoted in Serie A.

 On 10 August 2022, Juventus announced that Fagioli had renewed his contract until 2026.
 On 14 September, he made his Champions League debut in a 2–1 defeat against Benfica.
 On 29 October, he scored his first Serie A goal in a 1–0 away win over Lecce, with a curling shot at the 70th minute.
+Prior to this goal, he had played only 39 league minutes.
+Eight days later, he replicated against Inter Milan, netting the 2–0 goal.
+Afterwards, Fagioli emerged to become one of the team's best players; he also won the Serie A Under-23 Player of the season.
+On 18 May 2023, Fagioli fractured his right collarbone in a UEFA Europa League match against Sevilla, ruling him out for two months.

+On 17 October 2023, the Italian Football Federation imposed a seven-month ban on Fagioli for violating betting rules, and he would not return to playing until 21 May 2024, coming off the bench against Bologna.

+Fiorentina

+On 4 February 2025, Fagioli was loaned to Fiorentina with an obligation to buy.